DevShiftTeam/APIShift/doc/server/files/core/Process.php.txt

     /**
      * Checks if a given conenction is a result
      *
-     * @param reference &$connection Reference to the connection to check
+     * @param array &$connection Reference to the connection to check
      * @return boolean If connection is indeed a result */ private static function isResult(&$connection) {